 The photographer in me can’t help but wish for a sunnier day.
 That thought, however, soon becomes irrelevant: we’re now flying and I have the best seat in the plane, secured with a harness next to the open space where the right side door would normally be.
 I can point my camera out and straight down at the mesmerizing landscape that’s being revealed before my eyes.
 Any foreboding feelings I might have harbored quickly disappear and within minutes I realize I’ve become instantly hooked on aerial photography.

 As our flight progresses, and then again on the following day, I make hundreds of images using a trio of lenses: a 300mm, a 50mm and a 10,5mm fisheye lens.
-It is our good fortune to come into visual contact with the coveted Whale Sharks and Sea Turtles, as well as impressive looking Manta Rays, so the mission can formally be declared a success.
+It’s our good fortune to come into visual contact with the coveted whale sharks and sea turtles, as well as impressive looking oceanic mantas, so the mission can formally be declared a success.

 On the night of our second day I get together with Captain “Bud” to learn more about his experience as an aviator and the work he does with Lighthawk.
 The ensuing conversation is worth sharing, along with more images, with all of you here in RIDE INTO BIRDLAND.
 I give you Captain Lawrence “Bud” Sittig.